0xcert/framework/docs/connectors/asset-management-guide.md

 ## Transfer an asset

 ::: tip
-You can only transfer an asset if you are either the asset owner or that you have been approved by the asset owner to operate with it in its name.
+You can only transfer an asset if you are either the asset owner or if you have been authorized by the asset owner to operate with it on their behalf.
 :::

-To transfer an asset you only need to know the `id` of the asset you want to transfer and who you want to transfer it to.
+To transfer an asset, you only need to know the `id` of the asset you want to transfer and who you want to transfer it to.

 ```ts
 const mutation = await assetLedger.transferAsset({